sec-fortress/CRTP-Notes/Domain Enumeration - Part 4.md

 **_Coming Soon_**

-> **Note :** Before now, we have only be querying the domain controller for information, No other machine was been communicated to.
+> **Note :** In this section, before now, we have only be querying the domain controller for information, No other machine was been communicated to.